liferay-design/liferay.design/src/markdown/lexicon/satellite-components/sites/asset-toolbar.md

 layout: "guide"
 order: 2
 ---

+<div class="page-description">A multi-purpose toolbar that can be located in different types of asset visualizations.</div>

 ### Layout
 The asset toolbar's layout is flexible and adapts to different viewport sizes, as shown in the examples below: